hwdbk/synology-scripts/linked-collections/README.md

 Symlinks to directories are created with names ending in `~`; that's just for convenience and a visual indication that it is a symlink created with this mechanism.

+The tags are standard or custom Finder tags.
+That is, any of the 'label colours' Red, Orange, Yellow, Green, Blue, Purple or Gray, or any custom tag that you make up yourself.
+Tag may contain slashes (`/`) to indicate subtags (see example below).

 ## Example

 Suppose you have a collection of movies in, say, `/volume/share/movies`.
 There may be any number of subdirectories and stucture below this.
 Now